fb pixel

 Applicants are strongly urged to familiarize themselves with the research specialties of the faculty in the Criminal Justice department before applying to ensure your proposed research topic aligns with the research specialties of at least one faculty member.

-We strongly suggest that you contact the faculty member you are interested in working with to see if they are accepting students in a particular year, and if they would be interested in working with you.
+It is a very good idea to contact the faculty member you are interested in working with to see if they are accepting students in a particular year, and if they would be interested in working with you.

 You can find faculty profiles and contact information on our Faculty and Staff web page.